shayaansultan/tp/docs/UserGuide.md

 # Managing your employees

 Great!
 You have successfully installed ContactSwift and are ready to manage your employees.
-Let's use all the awesome todo list and statistic features that ContactSwift has to offer.
+Let's use all the awesome features that ContactSwift has to offer.

-### Adding Task

-Adds a task to a specified employee (by UID).

-Format: `addTask uid/<uid> <description>`

-Examples:

-1. `addTask uid/106 Complete the report by 5pm`
-2. `addTask uid/151 Prepare the presentation slides`

-### Mark Task

-Now that you have added a task, you can mark it as done.

-Mark a specified task as completed for an employee:

-Format: `markTask uid/<uid> <taskIndex>`

-Examples:

-1. `markTask uid/103 1`
-2. `markTask uid/106 2`

-### Unmark Task

-If you have marked a task by mistake, you can unmark it.

-Unmark a specified task as incomplete for an employee:

-Format: `unmarkTask uid/<uid> <taskIndex>`

-Examples:

-1. `unmarkTask uid/103 1`
-2. `unmarkTask uid/148 2`

-### Delete Task

-Want to clear up that messy task list?
-You can delete a task.

-Delete a specified task for an employee:

-Format: `deleteTask uid/<uid> <taskIndex>`

-Examples:

-1. `deleteTask uid/103 1`
-2. `deleteTask uid/148 2`

 ## Track your team's productivity!